This post was most recently updated on October 26th, 2018

 - Here’s a Groupon coupon for the Albin Polasek museum we learned about on the Winter Park Scenic Boat tour; we could see it from the lake!

 - At times there are special prices for Florida residents for the La Nouba show.

 - Always check out Groupon.com (Orlando) before your trip; there are lots of great prices you can take advantage of — for attractions and restaurants, too

 One more bonus!

 GPSmyCity has selected this article to convert it to a GPS-embedded guide.
-That means you can go to this link and download the article to your device for use as a guide while you are visiting Orlando.
+That means you can download the article to your device for use as a guide while you are visiting Orlando.
 The cost is very minimal, and yes, I will get a few cents commission.
 And you won’t get lost as you re-trace my steps!